 When you need to delve deeper, Lexis+® Tax links you to trusted tax texts, including Tolley’s Yellow and Orange Tax Handbooks, Simon’s Taxes, Sergeant and Sims, De Voil, Tax Journal and Taxation.

-Tax analysis: In Scott Brothers Ltd v HMRC, the First-tier Tax Tribunal (FTT) dismissed an application by the company to reinstate its appeal.
-The...
+Tax analysis: In 1st Alternative Medical Staffing Ltd v HMRC, the First-tier Tax Tribunal (FTT) decided that the company’s supplies of nurses and care...

 Settlement agreement (employment)This Agreement is made on [insert date or leave date blank] Parties1[Insert Employer’s name] whose registered office...